-Drive a stake through the heart of the Medicare-drug-price monster
+Drive a Stake Through the Heart of the Medicare-Drug-Price Monster

 Like a tenacious zombie in a science-fiction film, Medicare drug-price negotiation is back.
 One such proposal in President Joe Biden’s $1.9 trillion Build Back Better bill died in December, but Democratic senators eager to boost their chances in the midterms have resurrected it in a new bill.